dominodatalab/SCE_Flows_Training_Template/README.md

 This repo mocks a sample SCE clinical trial using Domino Flows.
 The example flow:

-1. Takes your raw SDTM data as an `input`.
+1. Takes your raw SDTM data as an `Launch Parameter`.
-2. Produces a series of ADAM datasets.
+2. Produces a series of ADAM datasets that are collected together as Flow Artifact with type `DATA`.
-3. Uses the ADAM datasets to generate a collection of TFL report as the `outputs`.
+3. Uses the ADAM datasets to generate a 2 TFL report that are collected together as Flow Artifact with type `REPORT`.
 N.B.
 This does not contain real ADaM and TFL programs.
 They are dummy programs.

 ## Environment Requirements